okaiomendes/okaiomendes/README.md

 Cloud & DevOps Engineer with a multi-cloud background across **Microsoft Azure, AWS, Oracle Cloud Infrastructure and Google Cloud**.

-I work with cloud infrastructure, networking, Infrastructure as Code, container platforms and automation — designing, operating and troubleshooting environments with a strong focus on reliability and scalability.
+I work with cloud infrastructure, networking, Infrastructure as Code, container platforms and automation — designing, operating and troubleshooting environments with a strong focus on **reliability, scalability and automation**.

-Currently exploring how **AI Agents and Harness Engineering** can improve infrastructure and DevOps workflows.
+I'm also exploring how **AI Agents and Harness Engineering** can improve infrastructure and DevOps workflows.

 ```yaml
 name: Kaio Mendes